ahrm/sioyek-documentation/docs/source/usage.rst

 - You can add a bookmark by pressing :code:`b` (:code:`add_bookmark` command) and then entering a textual desciption of the bookmark in the opened menu.
 - You can open a searchable list of the bookmarks in the current document by entering :code:`gb` (:code:`goto_bookmark` command).
 - You can open a searchable list of all the bookmarks in all documents by entering :code:`gB` (:code:`goto_bookmark_g` command).
-- You can delete the closest bookmark to the current location by entering :code:`db`.
+- You can delete the closest bookmark to the current location by entering :code:`db` (:code:`delete_bookmark` command).
 You can also delete bookmarks directly in the bookmarks list by selecting the bookmark and then pressing the :code:`delete` button on keyboard.

 Highlights
 ^^^^^^^^^^